l-zhuang/youmatter/README.md

 This project is a starting point for a Flutter application.
 ****
-**Ada Mentoship Program Project** an Android mobile app is designed using flutter sdk and firebase authentication
+**Ada Mentoship Program Project**
+Android mobile app is designed using flutter sdk and firebase authentication

 _**check out the app demo here:**_ https://youtu.be/eCW-DJfixzw